 If you teach kindergarten, first, or second grade, setting up an engaging classroom writing center is the perfect way to get kids to write independently, build and practice their skills, and have fun.

-How to Set-Up a Writing Center in Your Classroom
+How to Set Up a Writing Center in Your Classroom

-But often it is a task that kids do not enjoy.
+But often, it is a task that kids do not enjoy.
 Can you relate?

 Teaching writing doesn’t have to be hard…it can be fun!
 Why not set up a writing center in your classroom that gets kids excited about writing?

-Classroom writing centers are an area of the room that you designate as a place to write.
+Classroom writing centers are an area of the room you designate as a place to write.
 They contain prompts and any materials needed during the writing process.
 Think about how you can inspire and build confidence in your writing center by selecting tools that create a love of writing.

 Tips for Setting Up a Writing Center

-Your writing area can be used as a rotation during center time or at other times during the day.
+Your writing area can be used as a rotation during center time or other times during the day.

-You will want to stock your writing center with necessary supplies and things that will inspire students to write.
+You will want to stock your writing center with the necessary supplies and things that will inspire students to write.
 Here are some ideas:

-- Pencils and erasers – Of course you’ll need writing supplies!
+- Pencils and erasers – Of course, you’ll need writing supplies!

 - Paper – Having a variety of paper is a good idea, as different assignments require different supplies.